Happy New Year: Here’s to Auld Lang Syne Redux – 2026 Edition

 And for the most part, she did it all quietly.
 Until yesterday.
 Then, from out of the blue, Susie changed the game.
 I’m sure you’ve heard by now, Wiles was interviewed by Chris Whipple for Vanity Fair.
 According to Whipple, Wiles revealed a number of factoids that differ, substantially in some cases, from the Trump Administration’s talking points.
 The story hit yesterday, and the White House has been doing proverbial clean-up on Aisle 3 ever since.

-Before I List a few of the assertions Whipple says Wiles made, I will fist disclose her objection…which was many things, but not a denial.
+Before I list a few of the assertions Whipple says Wiles made, I will first disclose her objection…which was many things, but not a denial.
 Wiles said yesterday, after the article hit:

 “The article published early this morning is a disingenuously framed hit piece on me and the finest President, White House staff, and Cabinet in history.”
 She went on to say: